KASSSCH/FileHostingWebServer/README.md

 NGROK will give you a url you can share it with friends from anywhere to share files! all the uploads will be saved in /var/www/html/uploads/ you might need to run
-<font color="red">"sudo chmod -R 755 /var/www/html" </font>
+<li>"sudo chmod -R 755 /var/www/html" </li>
-if the you get a premission error
+if you get a premission error
 <br>
 once you've done all the steps you should have something like this
 <img src="screenshot3.PNG">